jaredlcs/MKRec/README.md

-# GPT Powered Mechanical Keyboard Recommendations
+# AI Powered Mechanical Keyboard Recommendations

 This project aims to provide you with recommendations for mechanical keyboards based on your preferences.
 The recommendation system utilizes a database of mechanical keyboards, their features, and sound test videos from YouTube.
 You can input your preferences, and the system will generate recommendations for you.